Niagara Frontier Transportation Authority: History

 Before the creation of the Niagara Frontier Transportation Authority, the first bus operations in Buffalo dates back to 1923 under the private operator International Bus Company.
 The International Railway Company (also under the same parent company of the International Traction Company) operated the vast network of streetcar routes in Erie and Niagara counties.
 In 1947, the proposed Niagara Frontier Rapid Transit Commission received ownership of the International Railway Company, which declared bankruptcy, and gave way to the creation of the Niagara Frontier Transit System, incorporated in 1950.

 The Niagara Frontier Transit System was replaced by the Niagara Frontier Transportation Authority Corp.
 (NFTA) in 1967, as part of New York State's efforts in the late 1960s and early 1970s at creating public agencies that would oversee the development and continuation of public transportation in a number of key urban areas of the state; other such agencies include the Rochester Genesee Regional Transportation Authority (RGRTA), the Central New York Regional Transportation Authority (Centro) and the Capital District Transportation Authority (CDTA).
 In 1974, the NFTA purchased the street transportation rights from a number of other agencies, starting with the Niagara Falls Municipal Transit System on September 8, D&F (Dunkirk and Fredonia) Transit on September 15, T-NT (Tonawanda-North Tonawanda) Transit on October 7, Lockport Bus Lines on March 15, 1975, and Grand Island Transit on April 20, 1975.
 Administrative offices and buses were housed in the former Niagara Frontier Transit Buildings at 855 Main Street (now the site of Buffalo Manufacturing Works) until 1977, at which point the offices were moved to the Buffalo Metropolitan Transportation Center.

 Governing body and executive director

 The NFTA's operations are overseen by a 12-member Board of Commissioners that the executive director reports to.
 The members are nominated by the Governor of the State of New York, with two chosen by the Erie County Executive.
 Most appointments are for five-year terms, but some commissioners have been appointed partway into a term, replacing a previous commissioner.
-The current executive director is Kimberley A. Minkel, who previously served as the Director of Health, Safety and Environmental Quality; Minkel will also carry the recognition as the NFTA's first female executive director.
-In 2017, the NFTA had operating expenses of $253.57 million, an outstanding debt of $133.57 million and a staffing level of 1,714 people.